xebialabs-community/xld-conjur-plugin/README.md

 The username XL Deploy will use to authenticate to the Conjur server.

-### Conjur Password ###
+### Conjur Password / API Key ###

-The password XL Deploy will use to authenticate to the Conjur server.
+The password or API Key XL Deploy will use to authenticate to the Conjur server.

-### Check Connection ###
+### Control Task : Check Connection ###

-If true, XL Deploy will check connection to the host with the credentials supplied by Conjur before the deployment begins.
+The Conjur Plugin will check connection to the Conjur host with the credentials supplied.

 ## DynamicDictionary ##